 In this village, you’ll see the well-kept traditional Chinese residential culture.
 You’ll have the chance to visit a local family’s home and experience their peaceful lifestyle.
 Witnessing the lifestyle of the villagers will make you feel as though you have traveled back in time by several hundred years.

 After visiting Xiongcun, you’ll go to Guilin Rice Noodle Culture Center where you’ll have the chance to see the local people’s favorite daily food of Guilin rice noodles being made.
-You’ll find out why Guilin rice noodles are so popular in the city and, moreover, you’ll enjoy a meal of Guilin rice noodles and also taste some local snacks with some rice wine for lunch.
+You’ll find out why Guilin rice noodles are so popular in the city and, moreover, you’ll enjoy a buffet meal of Guilin rice noodles and also taste some local snacks for lunch.

 Having tasted the delicious rice noodles, you will head for the most famous cave in Guilin — Reed Flute Cave.
 It is called a “natural art museum” due to the numerous beautiful stalactites and stalagmites inside it.